Image 1 of 27

 Guests stay at Hollybush Lodges, a set of beautifully kept log cabins just a three-minute walk from The Old Vicarage.
 Each lodge has two comfortable bedrooms, a shared bathroom, and a spacious open-plan kitchen and lounge — a relaxed, welcoming space to unwind after the first day.

-The cabins are light, airy and thoughtfully furnished by owner Irene, with free Wi-Fi, a fully equipped kitchen and a cosy sitting area.
+The cabins are light, airy and thoughtfully furnished by owner Irene, with Wi-Fi, a fully equipped kitchen and a cosy sitting area.
 Set within a peaceful lawned garden with picnic tables, the lodges offer a calm, friendly atmosphere that adds to the sense of camaraderie that naturally develops over a residential course.

 About Pennard Plants